Watch our biggest AI launch event

 For detailed instructions on incorporating state bindings or action handlers, visit Building Interactivity Using State and Actions.

-When adding custom JavaScript code within a state binding or action handler, remember that you needn't use the return keyword to yield a value.
+When adding custom JavaScript code within a state binding or action handler, remember that you don't need to use the return keyword to yield a value.
 Instead, choose from these four examples:

 For straightforward, one-line expressions, you can write code directly in the code editor without the return statement: